ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

    `--cluster-security-group <group_ID>`
     :   Optional.
-Specify additional security group IDs to apply to all workers on the cluster.
-You must include a separate `--cluster-security-group` option for each individual security group you want to add.
-To apply the IBM-created `kube-clusterID`, use `--cluster-security-group cluster`.
-If no value is specified, only the `kube-clusterID` and the default VPC security group are applied.
-A maximum of five security groups can be applied to workers, including the default security groups.
-Note that the VPC security group is only applied if no other security groups are specified.
+Specify one or more security group IDs to apply to all workers on the cluster.
+For OpenShift version 4.15 and Kubernetes version 1.30 and later, these security groups are applied in addition to the IBM-managed `kube-clusterID` security group.
+For earlier cluster versions, specify the `--cluster-security-group cluster` option to apply the `kube-clusterID` security group.
+If no value is specified, a default set of security groups including `kube-clusterID` are applied.
 For more information, see [Adding VPC security groups to clusters and worker pools during create time](/docs/openshift?topic=openshift-vpc-security-group-manage).

     The security groups applied to a cluster cannot be changed once the cluster is created.
 You can [change the rules of the security groups](/docs/openshift?topic=openshift-vpc-security-group-manage) that are applied to the cluster, but you cannot add or remove security groups at the cluster level.
 If you apply the incorrect security groups at cluster create time, you must delete the cluster and create a new one.
 See [Adding VPC security groups to clusters and worker pools during create time](/docs/openshift?topic=openshift-vpc-security-group-manage) for more details before adding security groups to your cluster.
     {: important}